MailMan PHP Extension Reference Documentation

 void put_SocksPort(int intVal);

-The SOCKS4/SOCKS5 proxy port.
 The default value is 1080.
-This property only applies if a SOCKS proxy is used (if the SocksVersion property is set to 4 or 5).
+This property applies only when SocksVersion is set to 4 or 5.

 top